 We know that Facebook provides a bundle of features for sharing your personal information on your account.
 So, what if you are sharing some information and you don’t want to share that with everyone, well exception is always there and the solution is that.
 Today the social media giant introduced a new Privacy Basics for people so that they can control their information sharing on Facebook.

-Facebook has made these changes as a part of Data Privacy Day which is guarded each year on 28th of January.
+Facebook has made these changes as a part of Data Privacy Day which is guarded each year on the 28th of January.

 We are joining state attorneys general and other policymakers who sharing their privacy info on Facebook with the other organization around the world like National Cyber Security Alliance, the Electronic Frontier Foundation and the center for Democracy and Technology who are working and taking initiative of information online.